veronicasaz/veronicasaz.github.io/_posts/2025-01-03-Publications.md

 ---
 ### Accepted for publication

 * *Reinforcement Learning for Adaptive Time-Stepping in the Chaotic Gravitational Three-Body Problem*, **V. Saz Ulibarrena**, S. Portegies Zwart, *Communications in Nonlinear Science and Numerical Simulation*.
+[Link to publication](https://arxiv.org/abs/2502.12809)

 ---
 ### In preparation